Nurse Faculty Loan Program

-Georgia Baptist College of Nursing students are eligible to apply if they are committed to a faculty role, in good academic standing, are US citizens or permanent residents, and not in default on any prior student loans.
-Master of Science in Nursing, Doctor of Philosophy in Nursing, and Doctor of Nursing Practice students who meet these qualifications are eligible.
+Georgia Baptist College of Nursing students are eligible to apply if they are committed to a faculty role, in good academic standing, are U.S. citizens or permanent residents, and not in default on any prior student loans.
+Doctor of Philosophy in Nursing and Doctor of Nursing Practice students who meet these qualifications are eligible.
 Top priority will be given to students who do not have full funding from other sources.

 What are the loan recipeints’ responsibilities?